-The death of George Floyd in Minneapolis last week has incited a powerful wave of protests against police brutality in America.
-The movement has rapidly spread worldwide, with many people in Europe’s major cities also taking a stand against racism.
+The death of George Floyd in Minneapolis incited a powerful wave of protests against police brutality in America.
+The movement has rapidly spread worldwide, with many people in Europe's major cities also taking a stand against racism.
 The fight against anti-blackness goes way beyond the US and it is important for Europeans to identify their complicity in the problem and resources to combat it.

 It's crucial to acknowledge that institutionalized racism and the continued ramifications of slavery for black people everywhere is an originally European system, which white Europeans are also beneficiaries of.
 Discrimination and deep-rooted racism is a daily reality for black people in Europe — not just in America.
 This is why fighting racism in Europe is necessary and important, but getting started might not be so straight forward.